-As outlined in Council Customer Service Policy, generally, personal information identifying the complainant will not be released.
-Council may be required to disclose this information in a variety of circumstances including the following:
+As outlined in Council's Customer Service Policy, Council generally seeks to keep confidential, personal information identifying a complainant.
+However, Council may be required to disclose this information in a variety of circumstances including the following:

-- When access to the information is permitted under another Council Policy - Legal proceedings are commenced and the information is disclosed in evidence served - When access to the information is permitted under Legislation, including the Government Information (Public Access) Act 2009 or section of the Local Government Act - the disclosure is required to comply with the principles of procedural fairness - the disclosure is necessary to investigate the matter.
+- When access to the information is permitted under another Council Policy (consistent with legislation) - Legal proceedings are commenced and the information is disclosed in evidence served - When access to the information is permitted under Legislation, including the Government Information (Public Access) Act 2009 or the Local Government Act 1993. - the disclosure is required to comply with the principles of procedural fairness - the disclosure is necessary to investigate the matter.